GreenFlag31/regex-helper/pitfalls.md

 # Common pitfalls

 Pitfalls arise with the use of methods of antagonistic effects, ie. with the use of the global flag option (g) and the combinaison of another search method or the test option combined with a capture group.
+Errors will be explicitly logged in console.

 ## Problem